-- make arrangements for the proper administration of the Scheme and its financial affairs.
-The responsibility for the administration of the Scheme on a day to day basis has been delegated to Strathclyde Partnership for Transport; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - approve the Statement of Accounts.
+- Make arrangements for the proper administration of the scheme and its financial affairs.
+The responsibility for the administration of the scheme on a day to day basis has been delegated to Strathclyde Partnership for Transport: - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003): and - Approve the Annual Accounts for signature.